 RULE 43.1.
 Engrossment. - Bills and resolutions, except those making appropriations, which originate in the House and which are amended, shall be engrossed before being sent to the Senate.

 RULE 43.2.
-House Concurrence in Senate Amendments to House Bills. - The House shall not concur in a Senate amendment to a bill originating in the House until the next legislative day after the day on which the House receives the Senate amendment.
+House Concurrence in Senate Amendments to House Bills. - When the House receives a Senate amendment to a bill originating in the House, it shall be placed on the calendar in accordance with Rule 36(b).